xraystyle1980/red-hot-floppy/readme.md

 ## 📝 License

-This project is private and not licensed for public use.
+This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-## 🔧 Project Structure

-- `src/` - Source files
-- `public/` - Static assets
-- `dist/` - Production build output